Hwacha1012/Datamatch-Assignment-1/README.md

 The instructions for this part are in the js/main.js file.
 The result should be a graph of a bunch of different circles representing the school signups.

 ## Part 3 - Turning in the assignment using Git (By Week 3 meeting)
-To turn this assignment in, please use Github.
+To turn this assignment in, please use Github and create a new repository.
 Git is the industry standard for version control ad is super helpful to learn!
 You [can follow this guide here to create a new repository](https://guides.github.com/activities/hello-world/).
 Commit and push your website up to your Github account and email us the link!